 In recent years, inspired by renewed interest in atheism and freethought, the Humanist movement has begun to expand its focus.
-Secular student groups are starting on college and university campuses across the country, with the Secular Student Alliance registering new affiliates by the month and even starting highly successful outreach to high schools.
-The strength and vibrancy of these groups demonstrates that a new generation of secular-minded youth is growing up in a culture friendlier than ever to religious skepticism and is hungry for nonreligious alternatives to religious ethical traditions.
+Secular student groups are starting on college and university campuses across the country, with the Secular Student Alliance registering new affiliates each month and even starting highly successful outreach to high schools.
+The strength and vibrancy of these groups demonstrates that a new generation of secular-minded youth is growing up in a culture friendlier than ever to religious skepticism, and many are hungry for nonreligious alternatives to religious ethical traditions.

 Even teenagers in high school are standing up for Humanist values like secularism.
 They are speaking out about prayers at their graduation ceremonies and challenging religious statements on the walls of their public schools, taking their grievances to court if necessary.
 In 2011 Jessica Ahlquist, a Rhode Island teenager, challenged the presence of a prayer banner that had been hanging in the auditorium of her public high school since 1963.
 A federal judge agreed with Ahlquist’s objection to the banner and ruled its placement at Cranston High School West unconstitutional.
 The support of the American Civil Liberties Union was not enough to prevent Ahlquist from experiencing discrimination because of her convictions.
 One state representative even called her “an evil little thing,” a moniker Ahlquist later used in the title of her blog.
 In 2012 Ahlquist was awarded the Humanist Pioneer Award from the American Humanist Association.

 Other Humanists are beginning to focus more on local community organizations for the post-student population, asking whether, in a culture increasingly departing from traditional or institutional religion, spaces are needed for people to gather and discuss their values, which might be nonreligious.
-Groups in Boston, Arizona and on the west coast are building fully-fledged Humanist community centers which replicate some of the functions of traditional religious communities, while others are expanding the focus of their community to include service work and political activism.
-The Humanist Community Project, an initiative from the Humanist Community at Harvard, was recently launched to support such efforts.
+Groups in Boston, Arizona and on the West Coast are building fully-fledged Humanist community centers which replicate some of the functions of traditional religious communities, while others are expanding the focus of their community to include service work and political activism.